Ford Model C (Europe)

 The British line was named Ten (for 10 British fiscal horsepower).

-In 1935, the grille and bonnet (hood) on the British line was facelifted and the mark was changed to CX.
+In 1935, the grille and bonnet on the British line was facelifted and the mark was changed to CX.

 In 1937, the body was upgraded again and the design of the British and German product lines became more different.
 The German line was still named Eifel.
 The British equivalent was named the Model 7W.